Low-fiber/low-residue diet: Diverticulitis

+Gastroparesis

+There is emerging evidence that low-residue diets reduce symptoms such as acid reflux in gastroparesis.

-Aviation
+Aviation and space flight

-In preparation for long-duration toiletless military flights, the crew is sometimes instructed to have a low-residue meal as their last meal before the flight.
+In preparation for long-duration, toiletless military flights, the crew is sometimes instructed to have a low-residue meal as their last meal before the flight.
 For example, this was the case with Blackbird pilots.
+Low-residue diets are also sometimes used as part of preparation for space flights.